 There are several bonfires to choose from on New Year's Eve in Iceland.
 Within the greater Reykjavík area, there are around 15-17 bonfires, but around 90 bonfires in the whole of Iceland.
 Most of them start at around 8 or 8:30 PM and are finished by 9:30 or 10 PM, as that's when people go home to watch the annual TV comedy satire show.

 One of the largest ones in Reykjavik, and the most centrally located, is the one by the seaside on Aegissida street in the West part of town.

-There are often organized firework displays by the Icelandic Search and Rescue Teams accompanying the bonfires, and sometimes some singing that takes place.
-As this is early in the night and the sky hasn't filled up with smoke from the fireworks yet, then it's also possible to see the Northern Lights if they are out.
+There are often organized firework displays by the Icelandic Search and Rescue Teams accompanying the bonfires, and sometimes some singing takes place.
+As this is early in the night and the sky hasn't filled up with smoke from the fireworks yet, it's also possible to see the northern lights if they are out.

 As everybody is filled with a festive spirit at the turn of the year, people often dress up in fun outfits for New Year's Eve and put on funny hats or fabulous glitter makeup.
 Just make sure to wrap up warm as well!